Betterbird/thunderbird-patches/README.md

 Note that latest Homebrew may install cargo and rust into `/usr/local/bin`.
 This needs to be removed (remove links) in order not to clash with `rustup-init` below.
 1. Xcode modifications: `sudo xcode-select --switch /Applications/Xcode.app` and `sudo xcodebuild -license`
+1. If necessary, add Xcode to the PATH: Add `export PATH=/opt/homebrew/bin:$PATH` to `.zshenv` in the home directory.
 1. Install Mercurial: `brew install hg`
 1. In a new shell: `hg version`
 1. Install Rust: `brew install rustup`